MagicMarvMan/Log-Analysis/README.md

 ## Usage
 ### Step by Step:
 1. Clone the repository to your machine
-2. Import the newsdata database with """psql -d news -f newsdata.sql"""
+2. Import the newsdata database with `psql -d news -f newsdata.sql`
-3. Run the script using """python3 newsdata.py"""
+3. Run the script using `python3 newsdata.py`
 4. Done :)